Direct Antiglobulin Test

 When is it ordered?

-The DAT may be ordered when someone has hemolytic anemia and the healthcare provider wants to determine the cause.
+The DAT may be ordered when you have hemolytic anemia and your healthcare provider wants to determine the cause.

 This test may be ordered when a newborn is born to an at-risk mother or exhibits signs of hemolytic disease of the newborn, in the absence of other causes of symptoms that may include: